Azure/Cloud-Native/website/blog/2022-09-04/index.md

 Welcome to `Day 4` of #30DaysOfServerless!

-We're reaching the half-way mark for the week, and today we want to talk about Azure Functions for the _Java_ developer!
-By the end of this article, you should know how to setup your local environment for Azure Functions, and built and deployed your first Functions app, and get a sense for what you can build with it next.
+_Yesterday_ we walked through an Azure Functions Quickstart with JavaScript, and used it to understand the general Functions App structure, tooling and developer experience.

+_Today_ we'll look at developing Functions app with a _different_ programming language - namely, **Java** - and explore developer guidance, tools and resources to build serverless Java solutions on Azure.

 ---

 ## What We'll Cover
+ * **Developer Guidance**: For Azure Functions on Java
- * **Quickstart**: Create a Java Functions App
+ * **Build & Deploy**: Our First Java Functions App
- * **Preview**: Run your Functions App locally
- * **Deploy**: Run your Functions App on Azure
+ * **Usage Tutorials**: Integrate App with other Azure Services
- * **Usage**: Explore scenarios and next steps!
+ * **Azure Samples**: Explore samples for other triggers, bindings
  * **Exercise:** [Develop Java serverless Functions on Azure using Maven](https://docs.microsoft.com/learn/modules/develop-azure-functions-app-with-maven-plugin/)
  * **Resources**: Check out [Java at Microsoft](https://developer.microsoft.com/en-us/java/) and use [Java Your Way](https://aka.ms/JavaYourWay)!